 This discussion and analysis are intended to serve as an introduction to the Library's basic financial statements.
-The basic financial statements include three components: government-wide financial statements, fund financial statements, and notes to the financial statements.
-This report also contains additional required supplementary information (budgetary comparison schedule) in addition to the basic financial statements themselves.
+The Library's basic financial statements consist of three components: government-wide financial statements, fund financial statements, and notes to the financial statements.
+This report also contains additional required supplementary information (budgetary comparison schedule) intended to support the basic financial statements themselves.
 These components are described below: